-entific and cultural fields of activities in Wikidata for investigating references.
+We extract three topical subsets corresponding to three Wikidata WikiProjects: Gene Wiki [56], Music, and Ships [18].6 These projects are active in curating references and have various sizes, covering a wide range of scientific and cultural fields of activities in Wikidata for investigating references.
 Besides topical subsets, we extract four random subsets in varying sizes as a random sampling of Wikidata without considering a specific topic.
-All subsets are extracted from the Wikidata full JSON dump of 3 January 202210 using the evaluated subsetting tool WDumper [56, 57].
+All subsets are extracted from the Wikidata full JSON dump of 3 January 2022 using the evaluated subsetting tool WDumper [57, 58].
 Our subsetting approach is item-based, i.e., selecting the desired items (Q-IDs) and extracting all statements of those items [19].
 For topical subsetting, we use the approach of [18].
-For random subsetting, we tweaked the WDumper code to extract items from the dump by Q-IDs [57].
-We then deployed a Python script11 to generate random Q-IDs and created two specification files with one hundred thousand Q-IDs, one with five hundred thousand Q-IDs, and one with one million Q-IDs.
-Wdumper is configured to retrieve all referencing and provenance metadata for the selected items.
+For random subsetting, we tweaked the WDumper code to extract items from the dump by Q-IDs [58].
+We then deployed a Python script to generate random Q-IDs and created two specification files with one hundred thousand Q-IDs, one with five hundred thousand Q-IDs, and one with one million Q-IDs.8 Wdumper is configured to retrieve all referencing and provenance metadata for the selected items.
 To optimize the subset size, we ignore metadata irrelevant to referencing, such as item labels, item descriptions, and item qualifiers.
 All subsets are indexed and queried locally via Blazegraph 2.1.6.
-The specification files of topical and random subsets can be found in the GitHub repository of the paper [58].
-The RDF files for each of the subsets can be found in [59].
+The specification files of topical and random subsets can be found in the GitHub repository of the paper [59].
+The RDF files for each of the subsets can be found in [60].

 Table 4 shows for each subset the number of items, statements, references, and statements that have at least one reference.
 We note that the referencing rate in random subsets is generally higher than in the topical subsets.
 We also observe that items are missing from each of the random subsets, i.e. none of the random subsets contains the expected number of items, but this rate is consistent across the four subsets.
 Wikidata item identifiers start with Q, followed by an incremental number.
 At the end of December 2021, the maximum Q-ID in Wikidata was 110,272,953.
-The random generator script12 is set to generate the given number of random Q-IDs (100K, 500K, or one million) between Q1 and Q110272953.
-However, after the extraction, we recognized that the number of extracted items in the random subsets is 15% less than expected.
+The random generator script is set to generate the given number of random Q-IDs (100K, 500K, or one million) between Q1 and Q110272953.9 However, after the extraction, we recognized that the number of extracted items in the random subsets is 15% less than expected.
 We hypothesise that about 15% of Wikidata Q-IDs are not resolvable anymore.